iwasahighwayman/my-white-whale/README.md

 "_How am I supposed to create my dynasty as the overarching leader in producing environmentally-friendly LED lighting solutions, if I cannot obtain the necessary raw materials?_"

-I suppose I could subcontract the actual assembly of the devices to a 3rd-party, but that will just cut into my assired future mega-profits.
+I suppose I could subcontract the actual assembly of the devices to a 3rd-party, but that will just cut into my assured future mega-profits.

 # Iteration #6: To the moon and back